markahrens/mytungsten/src/content/blog/2012/instagram-backlash-is-flickrs-gain-the-verge.md

 ---

-<p>I have not recreated our Flickr account yet, but I will be shutting down my Instagram account because of the new ToS.
-I really have no desire to have any of my photos used in the inevitable “free stock photography” service that will roll out in a year.</p>
+I have not recreated our Flickr account yet, but I will be shutting down my Instagram account because of the new ToS.
+I really have no desire to have any of my photos used in the inevitable “free stock photography” service that will roll out in a year.